TsuKpa/tsukpa/README.md

 ###

-<p align="center">I am currently working as a Jr Web Developer.
+<p align="center">I am currently working as a Web Developer.
 Outside of work, I do something about UI, UX, DevOps, mobile...</p>

 ###